 At the same time our clients have told us the current list is still too hard to choose from.

-So we’ve tried to meet your needs with a tighter, more focused list – we’ve renamed it the Wealth 50.
-We took this opportunity to renegotiate with the fund managers who made our shortlist, and as a result lots of the funds are now available at even bigger discounts on their annual fund charges.
+We’ve made a tighter, more focused list and renamed it the Wealth 50.
+We took this opportunity to renegotiate with the fund managers who made our shortlist, and as a result lots of the funds are now available with even bigger discounts on their annual fund charges.
 We use your collective buying power to benefit you.
+The HL platform charge applies, and you can find out more about the changes here.

 We won’t get it right all the time.
 Not every fund on the list will go on to outperform, and a tighter list means some good funds will inevitably be excluded.